segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 ## Migrate existing destinations

-You can migrate your existing Amazon S3 destinations to the new AWS S3 destination either [manually](#manually-migrate-an-existing-destination) in the Segment app, or byusing Segment's [Public API](#migrate-an-existing-destination-using-the-public-api).
+You can migrate your existing Amazon S3 destinations to the new AWS S3 destination either [manually](#manually-migrate-an-existing-destination) in the Segment app, or by using Segment's [Public API](#migrate-an-existing-destination-using-the-public-api).

 ### Manually migrate an existing destination